 - Warranty.
 The same.

 - Inspection.
 The same.

-- Semi / Off Road options.
+- Semi / Off-Road options.
 Great to have.
 Better and bigger tires.
 More fixtures.
 Tougher all over.
-Comes with a higher price tag.
+It comes with a higher price tag.

 Palombo Family buying an RV comparison chart: